 THE VOICE OF WITNESS EDUCATION PROGRAM

-We serve over 20,000 people annually, and our oral history pedagogy has also been used to train a broad range of advocates for human rights and dignity, including educators, writers, journalists, attorneys, and medical doctors.
+We serve more than 20,000 people annually, providing curricular support in human rights education and empathy based learning.
+We teach our ethics-driven storytelling to a broad range of advocates for human rights and dignity, including educators, writers, journalists, filmmakers, attorneys, and medical doctors.

 Our education team offers: